h1551574/interruptibility-prediction-rp/README.md

 fall under copyright protection: 1) written documents (e.g. this paper, the experiment protocol, etc.), 2) source code (e.g. processing scripts), 3) data sets.

-All documents in this repository are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+All documents and other media in this repository are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]